VA2QED/frame-of-references/notes/relative-motion.md

 self.wait()
 ```

-To demonstrate relative motion, let's say that the red eye, as a stationary observer is asked to describe the motion of a ball inside the car relative to a number line.
+To demonstrate relative motion, let's say that the red stationary observer is asked to describe the motion of a ball inside the car relative to a number line.
+The red observer is not moving with respect to that number line.

 ```python
 # Adding stationary object